pawelekg95/pygrm/docs/index.md

 ` def perform(self, github_client:
 [Client](../../github/client.html#app.github.client.Client
-"app.github.client.Client") = None, repositories: List[str] = None) ‑>
+"app.github.client.Client") = None, repositories:
+List[[Repository](../../github/data/repository.html#app.github.data.repository.Repository
+"app.github.data.repository.Repository")] = None) ‑>
 [Error](../../error/error.html#app.error.error.Error "app.error.error.Error")
 `

+Installs new runner.
+The most safe and preferable way of launching any CI jobs is an isolated environment, such as docker container.
+Unfortunately, docker containers does not allow of systemd usage on which github runner service is based.
+To overcome this limitation PyGrm provides dockerfile to build images with special entrypoint, that manually launches github runner on container creation.
+It also allows to provide additional apt and python packages to make images more adjusted to particular projects. [ TO BE DONE ] Extend install command to get from user optional, additional packages.
+Native, straight forward github service installation on the host is available as well.

-Installs new runner :param github_client: :param repositories: :return:
+:param github_client: Valid GithubClient initialized with private token and user name. :param repositories: User's repositories :return: Error code

 ### Inherited members